bhushangolani/Neural-Networks-Application/README.md

 # Neural-Networks-Application

---> Designed a simple neural network from scratch to predict the output.
+--> Designed a simple neural network from scratch to predict the slip length given the input parameters.